2023 Most Popular Biotechnology Bachelor's Degree Schools in California

 Biotech majors at UC Davis take out an average of $13,572 in student loans while working on their Bachelor's Degree.

-Read full report on Biotechnology at University of California - Davis
+Full Biotechnology at University of California - Davis Report

 About 47% of the students majoring in biotech at the school are women while 53% are male.

-Out of the 5 schools in California that were part of this year’s ranking, University of California - Santa Cruz landed the # 4 spot on the list.
-UC Santa Cruz is a fairly large public school located in the city of Santa Cruz.
+A rank of #4 on this year’s list means University of California - Santa Cruz is a great place for biotechnology students working on their bachelor’s degree.
+UC Santa Cruz is a large public school located in the city of Santa Cruz.

 Of the 2 students majoring in biotech at UC Santa Cruz, 50% are male and 50% are female.

-Explore all the Most Popular Biotechnology Schools in the Far Western US Area or other specific states within that region.
+Explore all the Most Popular Biotechnology Colleges in the Far Western US Area or other specific states within that region.

 One of 14 majors within the area of study, biotechnology has other similar majors worth exploring.